 Applies to varicella zoster immune globulin: intramuscular powder for solution, intramuscular solution

-As well as its needed effects, varicella zoster immune globulin may cause some unwanted effects.
+Along with its needed effects, varicella zoster immune globulin may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking varicella zoster immune globulin, check with your doctor or nurse immediately:Less common:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking varicella zoster immune globulin:

 - unusual tiredness or weakness